Asymptotic Behaviour of Semigroup Traces and Schatten Classes of Resolvents: Introduction

 Another example arises from number theory.
 Consider the operator $A = \text{Diag}(\{p_n\}_{n\geq 1})$ on the Hilbert space $\ell^2(\mathbb{N})$, where $p_n$ denotes the $n$th prime number.
-This operator is self-adjoint and positive.
-By utilising the Prime Number Theorem \cite[Theorem 12 Chapter I]{Ingham} (refer also to Remark 4.12), we can deduce that:
+This operator is self-adjoint on its maximal domain and positive.
+By utilising the Prime Number Theorem \cite[Theorem 12, Chapter I]{Ingham} (refer also to Remark 4.12), we can deduce that:

-Further motivation arises from a much more precise possibility than \eqref{class of f}.
-Consider the existence of an asymptotic expansion as assumption for $f$ \footnote{\,This essentially means that the difference between $f(t)$ and any truncation of the sum is small compared with next summand when $t$ goes to zero.
-For a precise definition of $\underset{t\downarrow 0}{\approx}\, $, see for instance \cite[Definition 1.3.3]{Estradabook} or \cite[Section 2.5]{EckIoc}.}
+Further motivation arises from a much more precise possibility than just an asymptotic behaviour like in \eqref{class of f}.
+Consider the existence of an asymptotic expansion as assumption for $F(t)=\norm{e^{-tA}}_1$

-where $\{r_k\}_k$ is an unbounded non-decreasing sequence of real numbers with $r_0<0$.
+where $\{r_k\}_k$ is an unbounded non-decreasing sequence of real numbers with $r_0<0$ \footnote{\,This essentially means that in (\ref{expansion with log 1}) the difference between $F(t)$ and any truncation of the sum is small compared with next summand when $t$ goes to zero.
+For a precise definition of $\underset{t\downarrow 0}{\approx}\, $, see for instance \cite[Definition 1.3.3]{Estradabook} or \cite[Section 2.5]{EckIoc}.}.
 We do not assume that the sum converges, as we are only interested in its asymptotics as $t \downarrow 0$.
-This means in particular that $f(t) \underset{t \downarrow 0}{\sim} a_{0,\ell_{\max}} t^{r_0}\,(\ln t)^{\,\ell_{\max}}\,$. \\ Several examples of such possibilities can be found in pseudodifferential theory.
+This means in particular that $F(t) \underset{t \downarrow 0}{\sim} a_{0,\ell_{\max}} t^{r_0}\,(\ln t)^{\,\ell_{\max}}\,$. \\ Several examples of such possibilities can be found in pseudodifferential theory.
 If $A$ is an elliptic pseudodifferential operator of order $m>0$ acting on a vector bundle $E$ over a compact, boundaryless, $d$-dimensional Riemannian manifold $M$ with a constraint on its principal symbol (see \cite[Theorem 4.2.2 and Corollary 4.2.7]{Grub96} or \cite[Corollary A.7]{EckIoc} for details), then we have :